MaKami College Guidelines

 If a student fails all 3 re-write attempts – no further tutoring services will be provided for that exam and a charge of $25 for each additional attempt will be applied.

-The opportunity to gain knowledge and proficiency in the program is offered equally to everyone for long term success in your career.
-While cheating may offer short term gain in the form of a higher documented grade – it does not make you more proficient in your career after you have completed the program.
-If you are caught cheating, you will be subject to a meeting with SAS/SALT to determine the outcome and consequences of the action.
+The opportunity to gain knowledge and proficiency in the program is offered equally to everyone for long-term success in your career.
+While cheating may offer short-term gain in the form of a higher documented grade – it does not make you more proficient in your career after you have completed the program.
+If you are caught cheating, you will be subject to a meeting with SALT Manager to determine the outcome and consequences of the action.

 Students who wish to withdraw from a MaKami College program you the student, are required to make an appointment with the SAS (Student Advisory Services) department and SALT (Strategic Academic Learning Team) department, follow instructions on the enrollment contract and provide the college with an intent to withdraw in writing.

 Any tuition refunds will be calculated as per the Alberta Enrolment Contract.
 Should you choose not to notify the college but fall into one or more of the situations below, you will be withdrawn accordingly by MaKami College following the outline listed here:

 The institution must use the effective dates described when following guidelines for reporting withdrawals and for refunding tuition.

 MaKami College must remain a safe campus for all.
 MaKami College must monitor and record student attendance.
 When students are absent, institutions must keep track of those absences.
 A reasonable excuse for an absence must describe circumstances requiring the student’s absence (e.g., Covid isolation, medical reason, family emergency, etc.).
 Should you have any questions regarding any of our policies please contact the SAS team to meet with a student advisor.